Full vs Twin XL Bed: What’s the Difference?

 Who Will Like the Full?

 • Couples who live together and are tight on space will like the Full bed.
 Two people can sleep on a Full/Double bed, but it will be tight.
 Each person has the width of a crib for themselves.
-If a Full is the best option for the room, consider a Full XL for an additional 5″ of length.
+If a Full is the best option for the room, consider a Full XL for an additional 5″ of length or check out our best mattresses for couples.

 • People have a bigger room to fill (compared to a dorm).
 With a Full bed, there’s an additional 15″ of width compared to a Twin or Twin XL, which will better fill up space in a room.